florianthom/MobileAppPublicHealthFrontend/API_documentation.md

 --------------------------------------------------
 ## Tests & Stategy

+test/general_tests.dart

 - Tests beschreiben
 - beschreiben welche noch fehlen

 #### Integration Test:
+For the given timeframe and the current state of the app proper integration testing was not possible.

 #### Unit Tests:
+The sqflite framework does not work with the flutter testing framework and could not be tested yet.
+To test sqflite a local server setup would be needed.

 #### Widget Tests:
+Widget rendering is dependend on state supplied by BLOC and can not be fully tested because of that.

 #### Usability Tests: